Key Symptoms, Causes, and Treatment of IBS

 • Ms. Mitali Thakur (Health Writer)

-Irritable bowel syndrome (IBS) is a common gastrointestinal disorder that affects millions of people globally.
+Irritable bowel syndrome (IBS) is a common disorder of the digestive tract that affects millions of people globally.
 While it does not cause permanent damage to the intestines, it can significantly affect your quality of life.
 From bloating and abdominal pain to unpredictable bowel habits, IBS can be frustrating, uncomfortable, and even disabling in severe cases.

-In this guide, we’ll dive deep into Irritable bowel syndrome – symptoms and causes, who is at risk, how it’s diagnosed, and why understanding the root of IBS is essential for long-term management.
+In this guide, we’ll dive deep into this chronic digestive tract disorder – Irritable bowel syndrome, its symptoms and causes, who is at risk, and how it’s diagnosed.
+We will further try to understand the root of IBS and where to find the Best Doctor for IBS Treatment for itslong-term management.

 What Is Irritable Bowel Syndrome (IBS)?

-IBS is a chronic condition that affects the large intestine (colon).
+IBS is a chronic digestive system problem that affects the large intestine (colon).
 It falls under the category of functional gastrointestinal disorders, meaning it alters how the digestive system functions without showing visible structural abnormalities on standard tests.

 Unlike other digestive diseases like Crohn’s or ulcerative colitis, IBS doesn’t cause inflammation or permanent damage to the intestinal lining.
 However, the symptoms can be just as severe and disruptive.